Author response:

 I would suggest in such an experiment to collect the binge craving elicited by each food and the overall binge craving of patients immediately before and after the task.
 Correlating the DDM results with these ratings would provide more compelling results.
 Without these data, I would suggest removing the last paragraph of the Results.

-We thank the Reviewer for these interesting suggestions and appreciate the opportunity to clarify that we agree that claims about causal connections between our decision parameters and symptom severity metrics would be inappropriate.
+We thank the Reviewer for these interesting and important suggestions, and we agree that claims about causal connections between our decision parameters and symptom severity metrics would be inappropriate.
 Per the Reviewer’s suggestions, we have eliminated the use of the word “predict” to describe the tested association with symptom metrics.
 We also agree that more time-locked associations with craving ratings and near-instantaneous behavior would be useful, and we have added this as an important direction for future research in the discussion.
 However, associating task-based behavior with validated self-report measures that assess symptom severity over long periods of time that precede the task visit (e.g., over the past 2 weeks in depression, over the past month in eating disorders) is common practice in computational psychiatry, psychiatric neuroimaging, and clinical cognitive neuroscience (Hauser et al., 2022; Huys et al., 2021; Wise et al., 2023), and this approach has been used several times specifically with food choice tasks (Dalton et al., 2020; Steinglass et al., 2015).
 We have revised the language throughout the manuscript to clarify: the results suggest that individuals whose task behavior is more reactive to negative affect tend to be the most symptomatic, but the results do not allow us to determine whether this reactivity causes the symptoms.

 (3) My major improvement point is to tone down as much as possible any claim of a link with binge eating across the entire manuscript and to focus more on the restrictive behavior of BN patients in between binge eating episodes (see my second major concern about the methods).
 Additionally, since this article is a secondary research paper and since some of the authors have already used the task with AN patients, if possible I would run the same analyses with AN patients to test whether there are differences between AN (provided they were of the restrictive subtype) and BN.